Mr-Milk/neighborhood_analysis/README.md

 pip install neighborhood_analysis
 ```

-If not, it will try to compile from source, you need to install dependencies.
+If not, it will try to compile from a source, you need to install dependencies.

 ```shell script
 # for windows